Burnham-on-Sea Infant School

 The journey begins for Early Years Foundation Stage, with a a mixture of taught sessions and practical exploration through child initiated play.

-At KS1 geography is taught on a two year rolling program with a termly focus.
+At KS1 geography is taught with a termly focus linked to a big enquiry question.
 Each lesson is sequences so that it builds on the learning from the previous lesson.
 Hands on exploratory tasks and key enquiry questions encourage children to explore their thinking and apply their learning in different contexts, making connections with prior learning.
 Quality language rich texts are used as vehicles for children to explore key geographical and environmental issues.

 Impact (attainment and progress):